fedediiaz/learning-postgress/beginner/README.md

 ## **Aggregate Functions**

-Aggregate functions perform calculations on a set of values and return a single value.
+Aggregate functions perform calculations on a set of values and return a **single value**.

 - **COUNT**: Returns the number of rows.
 - **SUM**: Returns the sum of values.
 - **AVG**: Returns the average value.
 - **MIN**: Returns the minimum value.
 - **MAX**: Returns the maximum value.

+_Note:_ if you want to check what other functions are available [click here](https://www.postgresql.org/docs/9.5/functions-aggregate.html)

 **Example:**